Ankan1998/CNN-LSTM-with-NLP/README.md

-# CNN-Machine-Translation
+# <p align="center"> Hate Speech Detector with CNN </p>
-This repo is created to explore Machine Translation with CNN
+This repo is created to experiment with power of CNN on NLP tasks.